Koredotcom/docs/docs/xo/quality-management/analyze/conversation-mining.md

 Allows users to filter the following default fields:
 Supervisor Auditor Score: This shows the Supervisor Audited score if the interaction has already been audited/manually evaluated.

+* **Supervisor Auditor Score**: This shows the Supervisor Audited score if the interaction has already been audited/manually evaluated.

 * **Sentiment Score**: This shows the system-generated sentiment score for the interaction based on the context of what the customer said in the interaction.